‘Greece: the cradle of Western civilization’

-Cranes are the ultimate help when you need to lift heavy objects high up while constructing a building or while transferring supplies from one place to another.
-Today, we cannot imagine the world without cranes.
+Cranes are the ultimate help when you need to lift heavy objects while constructing a building or while transferring supplies from one place to another.
+Today, we cannot imagine the world of construction without cranes.

 8. Pap Smear

 George Papanikolaou – a veteran of Greece’s medical corps created the cervical screening method.
-This test detects the cervical changes before cancer actually develops.
+This test detects changes in cervical cells before cancer actually develops.

 10. Archimedes Screw

-Later, wheels were added to it by the Romans in order to make it more maneuverable.
+Later, wheels were added to catapult by the Romans in order to make them more maneuverable.

 The inventions by Greeks don’t end here

 Greeks have bestowed the world with many other inventions.
-From an alarm clock, computer, shower, plumbing, automatic doors, cartography, odometer, stadium, and columns to the arch bridge, heron, calipers, bellow, hand fan and more, the list just goes on!
+According to some sources, the Greeks are responsible for the alarm clock, computer, shower, automatic doors, cartography, the odometer, the stadium, and the arch bridge.

-There’s no doubt that the Greek society as a whole, inspired achievements that eventually shaped the ancient western civilization.
-They performed exceedingly well in different areas including arts, science, philosophy, architecture and many more and gifted the world with incredible innovations that are still used by the people all across the globe.
+There’s no doubt that ancient Greek civilization as whole inspired achievements that eventually shaped ancient western civilization.
+They performed exceedingly well in different areas including arts, science, philosophy, architecture, and many more, and gifted the world with incredible innovations that are still used by people all across the globe.